sal55/langs/M5Lang/readme.md

 .asm | `-asm` | Produce .asm file for whole program; assemble with aa.exe .pcl | `-pcl` | Produce .pcl IL representation (debugging only)

-### Can Anyone Use It?

-That is not practical as it would be a huge amount of work to properly support such a product.
-There are no proper docs, and it simply hasn't been tested extensively enough.

-But the ideas in the language, the way it is packaged and the effortless way it is designed to work, are all things that can be taken away from this project.

-Another might be in seeing how well a small project with a crude code generator can generate code compared with massive toolchains like LLVM.
-Yes you can get within 50% of gcc-O3 without that much effort!
-(Depending on application...)

-Executables also exist for experimentation.
-As do source-code snapshots for perusal.

 ### Examples

 Informal, dynamic style: